MichailSemoglou/renoir/README.md

 `renoir` is built on these pedagogical principles:

 1. **Cultural Relevance**: Uses art history to teach computational concepts
-2. **Progressive Complexity**: From simple function calls to advanced analysis
+2. **Progressive Complexity**: From simple function calls to advanced ML
 3. **Visual Learning**: Students see immediate, meaningful results
 4. **Real Data**: Works with actual cultural heritage data, not toy examples
 5. **Extensible**: Students can fork and extend for their own projects